ASFHyP3/asf-stac/README.md

 ## STAC API

+The test API is available at <https://stac-test.asf.alaska.edu>
-TODO: document database URLs and the `/api.html` endpoint for the Swagger UI
+and the Swagger UI is available at <https://stac-test.asf.alaska.edu/api.html>.

+TODO: document prod URL

 ### Running the API locally